 of almost all prescriptions, a huge benefit to people who were “chained” to their glasses and contact lenses.

-LASIK has offered freedom to go swimming at the beach and not worry about
+Another great feature about LASIK is that it has offered freedom to go swimming at the beach and not worry about

 your contacts getting splashed out or not being able to find your towel